 Upper Canyon: 87-89 river miles * These trips require a strenuous hike out of the canyon.

-These trips start at Lee’s Ferry/Marble Canyon at river mile 0 and go to Phantom Ranch Boat Beach at river mile 87 or Pipe Creek Beach at river mile 89.
-These trips require a hike out of the canyon which is roughly 10 miles of trail with a vertical mile of elevation gain while carrying your gear.
+Upper canyon trips start at Lee’s Ferry/Marble Canyon at river mile 0 and go to Phantom Ranch Boat Beach at river mile 87 or Pipe Creek Beach at river mile 89.
+These trips require a hike out of the canyon via Bright Angel Trail which is roughly 10 miles of trail with a vertical mile of elevation gain while carrying your gear.
 Hiking out isn’t an option for everyone.
 The trail is steep and rocky in places and often has little shade.
 It is a rewarding finish to a rafting trip for those who are experienced hikers.

 Lower Canyon: typically 138 river miles * These trips require a strenuous hike into the canyon.

-These trips start with a hike down the Bright Angel Trail to Phantom Ranch Boat Beach (river mile 87) or Pipe Creek Beach (river mile 89) and typically go to Diamond Creek (river mile 225), but some take out at Whitmore Wash or Pearce Ferry.
+Lower canyon trips start with a hike down the Bright Angel Trail to Phantom Ranch Boat Beach (river mile 87) or Pipe Creek Beach (river mile 89) and typically go to Diamond Creek (river mile 225), but some take out at Whitmore Wash or Pearce Ferry.
 These trips require a hike into the canyon which is roughly 10 miles of trail with a vertical mile of elevation loss.
-Sometimes you can get a mule to carry your gear in, but mule service sells out quickly, so be prepared to hike in your gear if you book this trip type.
 People often assume that hiking in is easier, but be aware that it is very hard on your knees, ankles, hips, and back.
 Your muscles will likely be sore the first few days of your river trip, so the epic side hikes can be a bit more challenging due to fatigue.

 Western Canyon: 91 river miles